Construction Management

 Students and alumni often say that being a construction management major feels much like being part of a family.
 Faculty and students recognize the importance of both hard work in the classroom and time spent together out of the classroom.
 Students are provided a variety of opportunities for learning experiences outside the classroom: student clubs, student competitions, community service projects, and internships are a few of the examples.

-More than 40 percent of the majors actively participate in student chapters of the country's major construction trade associations including Associated General Contractors (AGC), Design-Build Institute of America (DBIA), Mechanical Contractors Association of America (MCAA), and Chico State Women in Construction (CSWIC).
+More than 40 percent of the majors actively participate in student chapters of the country's major construction trade associations including Associated General Contractors (AGC), Design-Build Institute of America (DBIA), Beavers Heavy Civil Construction, Mechanical Contractors Association of America (MCAA), and Chico State Women in Construction (CSWIC).

-Students have the opportunity to participate annually in the Associated Schools of Construction competition, the Mechanical Contractors Association of America national problem statement, the Design-Build Institute of America's national Preconstruction Problem, as well as the Associated General Contractors Outstanding Student Chapter competition.
+Students have the opportunity to participate annually in the Associated Schools of Construction competition, the Mechanical Contractors Association of America national problem, as well as the Associated General Contractors Outstanding Student Chapter competition.

 Community service projects provide hands-on, service learning experience that is also deeply rewarding.
 Students take community service to new levels by providing projects' planning, designing, and constructing works of improvements for those agencies or individuals in need.